 You can do all kinds of things with protein powder.
 Not only can you drink it, but you can mix it into food too.
 Here are just a few ideas.

-- My favorite is mixing 50 grams of protein, 1 frozen banana, some frozen berries, a handful of spinach (can’t taste it), and some water into a blender.
+- My favorite is mixing 50 grams of protein, 1 frozen banana, some frozen berries, a handful of spinach (can’t taste it), a teaspoon of Carlsons omega-3 oil, and some water into a blender.
 Makes a nice naturally sweetened protein smoothie.

 - You can also mix some protein powder, all natural peanut butter, cocoa powder, and ice into a little water and blend.
 Makes a nice low-carb peanut butter chocolate slushy.

 - Last but not least, you can add it to food products as a food enhancer.
 Add it to milk for more protein.
-Add it into your baked goods for a little extra protein (not that I recommend you eat baked goods).
+Add it into your baked goods for a little extra protein (not that I recommend you rely on baked goods).
 There are also many healthy baking recipes that use protein powder as the main ingredient.
-Protein pancakes, and protein muffins/brownies are just a couple.
+Protein pancakes, and protein muffins/brownies are just a couple (google them).